Khwaja Khel (Khwajgan): Settlements

-In the 16th century after the migration of Yusufzai from Kabul and the conquest of Swat by Yusufzai.
-In 18th century, Khwajgan were settled in a village of Kabal Tehsil named Tall Dardiyal and took the profession of business into their hands.
-With the passage of time, Khwajakhel was relocated to Pir Kaley Matta in the relocation system of Swat State.
+In the 18th century, Khwajgan were settled in a village of Kabal Tehsil named Tall Dardiyal and took the profession of business into their hands.
+Over time, Khwajakhel was relocated to Pir Kaley Matta in the relocation system of Swat State.

 After some years they were again relocated to Bara Bandai Dakorak, Charbagh with the same system, and lands were allotted to the family in the village they settled.
+In the 20th century, some of the Khwajgan migrated from Bajaur Agency and started their journey of life in some areas of upper swat such as Sijband and Shokhdarra of Matta Tehsil.